fenago/docker-course/md/lab_7.md

     You will not find the `testevents` container in the list because we just removed it from our system.

-    Now, you have seen all the various statuses of the container except `CREATED`.
-This is typical, as you usually will not see the `CREATED` status.
-Inside every container, there is a main process with a **Process ID (PID)** of 0 and **Parent Process ID (PPID)** of 1.
-This process has a different ID outside the container.
-When this process is killed or removed, the container is killed or removed as well.
-Normally, when the main process runs, the state of the container changes from `CREATED` to `UP`, and this indicates that the container has been created successfully.
-If the main process fails, the container state does not change from `CREATED`, and this is what you are going to set up:

 14. Run the following command to see the `CREATED` status.
     Craft a container named `testcreate` from the